 Entrepreneurs and the retail industry are preparing for the future in new Living Lab created by Science City Lyngby.
 RetailTech Lab is a test center for technological solutions for the retail industry.
 It is a meeting place for entrepreneurs, retailers, students, and not least for consumers.

 About RetailTech Lab

-RetailTech Lab is a two-year development project established by Science City Lyngby and supported by the Danish Business Promotion Board.
+RetailTech Lab is a two-year development project established by Science City Lyngby and supported by the Danish Board of Business Development.

 Danish retail is lagging behind in digitalization.
 At the same time, entrepreneurs with a good idea for the industry lack a test platform that is supported by researchers, educational and knowledge institutions.
 RetailTech Lab is a national test lab established in the spring of 2020 in Lyngby Storcenter in central Lyngby.
 It is a collaboration with strong local and national partners, where the goal is to increase the use of new technology in the industry and at the same time help Danish entrepreneurs on their way.
 Entrepreneurs with a good idea for the industry from intelligent alarms to virtual rehearsal rooms or new payment and delivery solutions now have a living laboratory to test in.

 The vision for RetailTech Lab in Lyngby is that it should be a national sandbox and a showcase where citizens and visitors are involved in testing in close collaboration with researchers, students, retailers and entrepreneurs both locally and nationally.